npratt0826/blocipedia/README.md

 Blocipedia is a Ruby on Rails application that allows users to create wikis and collaborate on other wikis.
 Users can pay to upgrade their membership, allowing them to view and create private wikis.

-The app is deployed on Heroku: https://bwieber-blocipedia.herokuapp.com
+The app is deployed on Heroku: ADD MINE

 The source code is here on GitHub: https://github.com/npratt0826/blocipedia